santy098/Eco-Bay/README.md

 ## The architecture

-1.As we enable users choose eco-friendly products, we chose flutter for our development to reduce the computing power needed, as it is a cross platform UI framework.
+1. As we enable users choose eco-friendly products, we chose flutter for our development to reduce the computing power needed, as it is a cross platform UI framework.
-2.User uses the app to find products online.
+2. User uses the app to find products online.
-3.The app fires NodeJs APIs to get product details.
+3. The app fires NodeJs APIs to get product details.
-4.NodeJs in turn triggers IBM Watson Natural Language Understanding classification model.
+4. NodeJs in turn triggers IBM Watson Natural Language Understanding classification model.
-5.The model returns materials detected in the product description.
+5. The model returns materials detected in the product description.
-6.These materials will be fed into a multi-level classification to get a eco-score.
+6. These materials will be fed into a multi-level classification to get a eco-score.
-7.Based on this score, the model checks if the product is eco-friendly or not.
+7. Based on this score, the model checks if the product is eco-friendly or not.

 # Getting started
 ## Pre-requisites